Keeping your home safe

 If you can't reach it use a broom handle or something similar.
 You should replace the battery when needed.
 Never remove the battery except to replace it.

 If you don't have a smoke alarm or your alarm doesn't work report it as soon as you can by calling 0330 1234 034 and we'll send someone out to fix it for you.

 Carbon monoxide (CO) is known as the 'silent killer' as it is colourless and odourless.
 It can come from faulty appliances powered by any fuel that burns.
 These include gas, solid fuel and oil fuels.
 CO alarms detect the presence of this poisonous gas.

 We fit a CO alarm in our customers' homes with an open flue or chimney.
-If you don’t have an open flue or a chimney, you can buy a CO alarm from most hardware stores.
+If you are concerned and don’t have a CO alarm please contact the fuel safety team.
 We'll test your CO alarm each year but you should also regularly test it.
 Please make sure you replace the battery when needed.
 For further CO advice click here.

 If your alarm is not working contact us on 0330 1234 034 and we'll arrange an emergency repair for you.

 We also test that your home's electrical system and fitted appliances are safe.
 We'll contact you when we need to do this.
 Please make sure you give us access to your home so that we can complete these important checks that help to keep you and your family safe.

 If you've run out of spare plug sockets, you may be tempted to use multiple appliances using a multi plug adaptor.
 Depending on the appliances you plug in and the amounts of power they generate, it could overload and possibly cause fire.
 Check the appliances you are plugging in by using this socket overload calculator.

 You can also register your own electrical appliances to give you piece of mind and help you to be the first to know of any safety repairs or recalls.

 If you have a solid fuel heating system we have a legal requirement to service and check the equipment every year.
 Please remember not to light your fire on the day of your service.